RevenueHunt/docs/docs/how-to-guides/edit-results-page.md

 icon: material/playlist-edit
 ---

-# How to Edit Your Shop Quiz: Product Recommendation Quiz Results Page
+# How to Edit Your Product Recommendation Quiz Results Page

 You can customize your quiz design as well as the look of your quiz's [Results Page](https://docs.revenuehunt.com/reference/quiz-builder/#results-page).